Fitbit: Products

-There are three versions of the Fitbit Versa, standard, Special, and Lite.
+There was three versions of the Fitbit Versa, standard, Special, and Lite.

-In December 2018, Fitbit added an API and open source tools to allow developers to better build apps for its smartwatch products.
+In December 2018, Fitbit added an API and open-source tools to help developers build better apps for its smartwatch products.

 On January 2, 2019, the company announced the release of the Fitbit Charge 3 in India.

-On June 3, 2020, during the COVID-19 pandemic, the company announced Fitbit Flow, a ventilator in response to the shortages of ventilators in medical centers and hospitals around the world which are needed to treat critically ill patients.
-Despite getting emergency approval from the Food and Drug Administration, the company does not consider Fitbit Flow as a drop-in replacement for traditional ventilators.
-Instead, the product is meant as an alternative when the more expensive option of traditional ventilators is not available.
-Therefore, the company intended for Fitbit Flow to be used only during the COVID-19 pandemic.
+On June 3, 2020, during the COVID-19 pandemic, the company announced Fitbit Flow, a ventilator in response to the shortages of ventilators in medical centers and hospitals around the world which were needed to treat critically ill patients.
+The ventilators received emergency approval from the Food and Drug Administration and the company stated the product was intended as an alternative when the more expensive traditional ventilator option is unavailable.

 In August 2020, Fitbit also announced new smartwatches, the Versa 3, the Inspire 2, and the Fitbit Sense, which includes new health metrics and analysis such as stress sensing, oxygen saturation, and skin temperature.
 The Sense also promises to show changes in skin temperature to catch signs of sickness.

-Certain Sense, Versa, Ionic, and Charge products support Fitbit Pay, which is a digital wallet that uses NFC to make payments at point of sale.
-Google has stated their intention to eventually discontinue this payment method in most regions on July 29, 2024 and fully replace it with Google Wallet & Google Pay.
-Fitbit Pay will remain active Taiwan, Japan, and Saudi Arabia past the set discontinuation date for an unspecified length of time.
+Certain Sense, Versa, Ionic, and Charge products supported Fitbit Pay, a digital wallet that used NFC to make payments at the point of sale.
+Google has stated its intention to eventually discontinue this payment method in most regions on July 29, 2024, and fully replace it with Google Wallet & Google Pay.
+Fitbit Pay remained active in Taiwan, Japan, and Saudi Arabia beyond the set discontinuation date for an unspecified period.

-In August 2022, Fitbit announced new smartwatches, the Versa 4, the Inspire 3, and the Sense 2, featuring incremental improvements mainly in fitness tracking features and battery life over the last iterations.
+In August 2022, Fitbit announced new smartwatches, the Versa 4, the Inspire 3, and the Sense 2, featuring incremental improvements mainly in fitness tracking features and battery life over the previous iterations.

 In 2023, Fitbit released the Charge 6, which added support for Google Maps and YouTube Music.

+Mobile app

+In 2026, the Fitbit mobile app was relaunched as Google Health, a name borrowed from a predecessor division and service.
+As part of the relaunch, the Google Fit app is planned to be folded into the new app by the end of 2026.